SFO Quiet Airport (2025)

 Key Takeaways

-• Next phase: SFO is now targeting mechanical noise from escalators and moving walkways.
+• Next SFO targets are mechanical noise from escalators and moving walkways, not just human-generated PA content.

 Hacker News Comment Review